smartgeber Logo

 Antwort der Redaktion

-In the DEB vs RPM discussion, ease of use is a significant factor.
-DEB packages are often considered more user-friendly, especially for beginners.
-The APT package manager, which works with DEB, simplifies the process of installing and updating software.
-RPM, while powerful, can be more complex, requiring a bit more know-how to manage dependencies effectively.
+In the DEB vs RPM debate, ease of use is a significant factor.
+DEB packages are often considered easier to handle, especially for beginners.
+The apt package manager simplifies the installation and removal of software.
+RPM, while powerful, can be slightly more complex, requiring additional commands like yum or dnf for package management.

 Last updated 3 mins ago